miranetworks/erlaws/README.txt

 The last parameter determines whether the connection should made using plain HTTP (false) or HTTPS (true).

-In order to be able to use erlaws the "inets" and "crypto" application must be started.
+In order to be able to use erlaws the "inets", "crypto" and "ssl" applications must be started.

 = Documentation =